telerik/ajax-docs/integration/sharepoint/2013/installation-and-deployment/create-an-ajax-enabled-sharepoint-webpart-with-telerik-controls.md

 # Create an AJAX-enabled SharePoint WebPart with Telerik Controls

+>caution Telerik Web Parts for SharePoint 2013 are retired with R2 2023 being their final release.
+Technical support will be available until June 2024 for eligible licenses.

 This article shows how to create an AJAX-enabled SharePoint WebPart that uses Telerik® UI for ASP.NET AJAX.It is assumed that you already have SharePoint WebParts for ASP.NET AJAX installed and configured on the target SharePoint installation or the Telerik® UI for ASP.NET AJAX are [deployed on the machine]({%slug sharepoint/2013/installation-and-deployment/deploying-telerik-ui-for-asp.net-ajax%}) (this is done automatically when the SharePoint WebParts for ASP.NET AJAX are installed).